 • Step 6 – Cover and simmer

-This is the perfect ‘set-it and forget-it’ slow cooker soup.
-You can add all the ingredients to your slow cooker and cook on low for 8 hours or until the peas are tender.
+This is the best soup to “set-it-and-forget-it” and one of my favorite slow cooker split pea recipes.
+Just add all the ingredients to your slow cooker, then cook on low for 8 hours or on high for 4 hours, until the peas are tender.

 A bowl of green pea soup with ham and carrots